flashg1/TeslaSolarCharger/README.md

 # responsible for any damages caused by this automation.
 Use at your own risk.
 #
 ###############################################################################
-# Objective:
-# - To charge Tesla from excess solar which would have otherwise be exported to grid.
-# - This is a Blueprint automation to trigger the Blueprint action script.
-#
 # Note:
 # - Credit goes to Alphaemef for the solar charger Blueprint.
 #   https://gist.github.com/Alphaemef/70f203cc6a5acb75d987ae88d9be2edf